nullobsi/pass-secrets/README.md

 make
 ```

-You can then install with `sudo make install`.
+You can then install with `sudo make install` and uninstall with `sudo xargs < rm install_manifest.txt`.
 This will by default install a systemd user service that can be dbus-activated when enabled.

 ```
 sudo make install